 Example Action Steps:

-- I will go to bed at 10 pm Tuesday to wake up at 6 am to attend a Wednesday dance fitness class.
+- I will go to bed at 10 pm on Tuesday and wake up at 6 am for a Wednesday dance fitness class.

 - I will try a new exercise activity every two weeks to find one I like